raineroviir/react-redux-socketio-chat/README.md

 - grunt build
 - grunt nodemon

-###
+####
 To see the live version of the app go to http://slackclone.herokuapp.com

-###
+####
 Todos:
-- remove devTools from production
-- Upgrade the UI/UX
+- change the way ID's are assigned/stored?
-- Make adding channels possible
+- reconfigure server calls from within React Components and move them into promises in actions?
-- Move to gulp
+- Move to gulp?
 - Alternative to MongoDB?